-The tax compromise also calls for a reduction of an employee’s portion of payroll taxes for 2011, called the “payroll tax holiday”.
+The tax compromise also calls for a reduction of an employee’s portion of payroll taxes, called the “payroll tax holiday”.
 At the same time, the Making Work Pay tax credit, which was enacted as part of the stimulus package, is expiring.
 That credit allowed employees to earn a credit of 6.2% of wages, up to $400 total, with a phaseout for those earning over $75,000.
 The Making Work Pay credit expiration will mean an increase in taxes and thus a decrease in take-home pay – but for most people that decrease will be more than counteracted through the effects of the new payroll tax cut.

 Update: Congress voted to extend the payroll tax cut for 2012.
 The 2 month extension of the payroll tax cut will be followed by more negotiations to extend the payroll tax cut for the entire 2012 calendar year.

 2012 Update: Congress extended the payroll tax cut for the rest of the year; the payroll tax cut now applies to all of 2012.
 See the 2012 payroll tax cut extension for more updates.

 2013 Update.
 The payroll tax cut expired and was not included in the Fiscal Cliff Deal.
 The 2013 rates will return to normal.

 Currently, each employee pays 6.2% of their first $106,800 in salary into Social Security.
 Employers match that amount, and each party also pays 1.45% into Medicare.
 The one-year tax reduction from the payroll tax credit will reduce the employee’s contribution by two percentage points, meaning employees will pay only 4.2% of their first $106,800.